This is a guide covering bulb mode in photography.

 What Does Bulb Mode Do?

-Previously in our shutter speed article, I explained about how your shutter speed will affect your photo.
+Previously in our shutter speed article, I explained how your shutter speed will affect your photo.

 Shutter speed will help increase/decrease your exposure.
 The faster your shutter speed, the darker the image becomes.
-Longer exposures will help you take in more light, making photography at low-light conditions a breeze.
+Longer exposures will help you take in more light, making photography in low-light conditions a breeze.

 When Should You Use Bulb Mode?

 Bulb/time mode is best used for long-exposure photography.

 Although it can still be used for a faster shutter speed, it won’t be as effective and you’ll be better off by selecting your desired shutter speed.